 - one elective from Group B of the Schedule

 - and two other elective courses at 400-level or higher.

 For the up-to-date schedules of courses, see the Regulations for the Postgraduate Diploma in Geographic Information Science.

-The diploma can also be studied up to 48 months part-time.
+The Diploma can be completed within 1 year full-time, or can also be studied up to 2 years part-time.